Dishes With Dad

 To reheat the leftover cobbler, cover loosely with foil and bake at 350 degrees until warmed through.

-Unfortunately it doesn't freeze well so I wouldn't recommend that.
+Unfortunately it doesn't freeze well. so I wouldn't recommend freezing it.

 The finished cobbler is shown served on a plate with a scoop of vanilla ice cream.